Responsive recruiter

-Why Work for Us?
+Why Work for Us:

-Status: Full Time (hourly/non-exempt) 32-40 hours per week.
+Status: Full-time, hourly, non-exempt.
+32-40 hours per week.

 Summary/Objective: The Home Care Aide is a paraprofessional member of the interdisciplinary team who works under the direct or indirect supervision of a registered nurse or therapist.
 The aide practices within the scope of their practice defined by the State Board of Nursing and adheres to the plan of care.
 The aide is responsible for observing the patient, documenting, and reporting to the care manager the patient’s status.